MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol4-getspecificfilterargumentwide.md

 ## -description

-The <b>GetSpecificFilterArgumentWide</b>  method returns the value of filter argument for thespecific filters that have an argument.
+The <b>GetSpecificFilterArgumentWide</b>  method returns the value of filter argument for the specific filters that have an argument.

 ## -parameters